PatrickJS/PatrickJS-starter/README.md

 - Don’t use functions in your providers, routes or declarations, export a function and then reference that function name
 - @Inputs, @Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

+For more detailed guide on AoT's Do's and Don'ts refer to https://github.com/rangle/angular-2-aot-sandbox

 # External Stylesheets
 Any stylesheets (Sass or CSS) placed in the `src/styles` directory and imported into your project will automatically be compiled into an external `.css` and embedded in your production builds.